-Duncan Campbell Duncan Campbell is nominated for his video exhibited at the 2013 Venice Biennale A video artist who uses YouTube clips, a print-maker and an artist who pairs spoken word with photography are among this year's Turner Prize nominees.
+Duncan Campbell is nominated for his video exhibited at the 2013 Venice Biennale A video artist who uses YouTube clips, a print-maker and an artist who pairs spoken word with photography are among this year's Turner Prize nominees.

 Duncan Campbell, James Richards, Ciara Phillips and Tris Vonna-Michell are on the shortlist for the prestigious and provocative contemporary art prize.

-This year marks the 30th anniversary of the Turner Prize, and true to its non-conformist nature, there are unlikely to be any oil paintings or figurative sculptures on display at the 2014 exhibition”
+Continue reading the main storyThis year marks the 30th anniversary of the Turner Prize, and true to its non-conformist nature, there are unlikely to be any oil paintings or figurative sculptures on display at the 2014 exhibition”End Quote Will Gompertz BBC arts editor Between them, they employ audio, video, craft and design - but there are no traditional painters or sculptors.

 The winner, who will receive £25,000, will be named on 1 December.

-The nomination announcement said the four artists' methods "suggest the impact of the internet, cinema, TV and mobile technologies on a new generation of artists".
+Internet impactThe nomination announcement said the four artists' methods "suggest the impact of the internet, cinema, TV and mobile technologies on a new generation of artists".

 Tate Britain director Penelope Curtis, who chairs the jury, said they shared "a strong international presence and an ability to adapt, restage and reinterpret their own and others' works, very often working in a collaborative social contexts".